Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ---

 ### Horns {#birth-horns}
-The character bears prominent horns that extend their body’s natural lethality and reinforce their presence in close combat encounters.
+The character bears prominent horns that extend their body's natural lethality and reinforce their presence in close combat encounters.
 **Effect:** The horns count as natural weapons usable without equipment.
 Horn-based attacks are treated as natural weapon attacks (attribute is typically **STR**) and may be used for actions such as charges or headbutts.

 ---